 Press the F5 key to rebuild the project and start the mobile service locally.
 A web page is displayed after the mobile service starts successfully.

-Sign in with your Azure account credentials, select your service from Existing Mobile Services, and click OK.
+Sign in with Azure credentials and select your service from Existing Mobile Services.
 Visual Studio downloads your publish settings directly from Azure.
+Finally, click Publish.

 The final stage of this tutorial is to build and run your new app.